-4. I carried my babies in a sling or Bjorn and had lots of skin-to-skin contact (my younger son who is 2 1/2 still likes to lay on my bare belly) and yes, even let them sleep there when they were young!
+4. I carried my babies in a sling or Bjorn and had lots of skin-to-skin contact.
+And yes, I even let them sleep there when they were young!
 (PASS)

 5. I only co-slept for eight weeks and sleep trained.
 (FAIL)

-6. I did not stay home with the kids, though I worked from home, so I did breastfeed during the day, at least.
+6. I did not stay home with the kids, though I worked from home.
+I did breastfeed during the day, at least.
 (PASS AND FAIL)

-7. We practice positive discipline, but not completely and use time out, too, along with loss of privileges.
-When you have a persistent and strong-willed son, these tactics just didn’t always work for us.
+7. We practice positive discipline, but not completely.
+We did use time out, too, along with loss of privileges.
+With my persistent and strong-willed son, positive tactics just didn’t always work for us.
 (FAIL)